 From the beginning, we noticed that Google App Campaigns were performing considerably better than the Facebook ones, so the team decided to perform a few tests to try to lower the CPIs.
 We tested the Lookalike Audience segmentation to identify similar users to our existing audience.

 Moreover, through different testing, we noticed that a broader audience actually led to a sharp decrease in CPI and engagement in the app.

 Step 3: Analyse the Impact

 The next step is to understand the impact of the combined activities, not only in the short term but also in the long term.
 By understanding the effect of each activity, we can then also better assess what future activities we want to implement in our growth strategy.

 In this specific case, the combination of ASO and Paid UA led to an increase in organic visibility for several key search terms, increasing the organic installs.
 On top of that, we saw an improvement in the category ranking (both free and grossing) which lasted for a longer period resulting in positive revenue growth.

 When looking at the visibility growth of the chosen keywords in our optimization strategy, the App Store Optimization impact was clear.

-Last but not least, when analysing the category rank impact, we noticed how the paid user acquisition activities had an immediate impact on the free category rank – bringing up the app in the ranks and giving it more visibility.
+Last but not least, when analyzing the category rank impact, we noticed how the paid user acquisition activities immediately impacted the free category rank – bringing up the app in the ranks and giving it more visibility.

-Combining ASO and Paid UA is an important step in delivering long-lasting value for any app developer and company trying to master the app growth game.
-In this specific case, we were able to show how both organic and paid activities for a defined period of time, if done well and with a clear objective in mind, could lead to consistent growth in revenue.
+Combining ASO and Paid UA is an important step in delivering long-lasting value for any app developer and company trying to master the mobile app launch game.
+In this specific case, we were able to show how both organic and paid activities for a defined period of time (if done well and with a clear objective in mind) could lead to the consistent growth in revenue.

 In a digital world where it has become increasingly difficult to attribute paid channels value, marketing teams and companies need to start approaching app growth with a holistic mindset, combining more activities, and aligning objectives towards a unique goal.